 Topic 10: Why does the sun shine?

 The Sun provides the energy necessary for life on Earth but how does it work?
 We look at the physical properties of our own star and the physical processes that power it.
 In the latter part of this topic we examine the Sun in a wider astronomical context, relating it to other stars, examining its evolution and death in the far future and the intimate role played by the death of stars in the birth of life.

 The module concludes with a look at the ethics of scientific experimentation; a discussion of good practice in experimentation to ensure results are unbiased and scientifically sound.
 This final topic leads to the final piece of assessment which looks back over experiments undertaken throughout the module.

 You will learn

 You will learn the key scientific concepts that underpin the world around us.
 You will develop scientific and critical thinking skills that will help you understand and use scientific information.
 You will develop skills of scientific investigation through practical experimentation and share your findings with other students.
-An important part of this module is the development of your key mathematical skills, crucial for scientific analysis and explanation.
+An important part of this module is the development of key mathematical skills, crucial for scientific analysis and explanation.
 As this module is entirely online, your skills for learning and working online will also be developed.
 By the end of the module, you will be a confident, independent learner.

-While exploring a variety of interesting topics, this module will develop your problem-solving abilities, and improve your mathematical and communication skills all in an online environment.
+While exploring a variety of interesting topics, this module will develop your problem-solving and collaboration abilities, and improve your mathematical and communication skills all in an online environment.
 These skills are very useful in a work context, particularly in jobs requiring a precise and quantitative approach.